PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 It’s been hot the past few years, so some cacti are struggling.
 Cacti don’t love damp soil, so I’m using leaves to cover the surface around them to lower the soil temperatures.
 Leaves dry out quickly here after rain, so this will prevent rot and decay from affecting the cacti.

 Where I work has numerous ornamental oleanders.
 Instead of removing the cut leaves after I shape them, I sweep them out of sight under the shrubs.
-They’ve been growing more prolifically than ever now that the soil holds moisture better, and the number of lizards that call them home has increased, who in turn snack on the bugs in the area.
+They’ve been growing more prolifically than ever now that the soil holds moisture better, and the number of lizards that call them home has increased, who in turn snack on the bugs

 ### Final Thoughts: Let a Little Litter Lie